 (*) Source Ignalina Nuclear Power Plant website.

-Interesting fact: HBO’s highly rated mini-series, Chernobyl, was filmed in Lithuania and some of the scenes were shot at Ignalina Power Plant because of its close resemblance to the one at Chernobyl.
+Ignalina Nuclear Power Plant is often associated with the Chernobyl Nuclear Disaster and, interestingly, HBO’s highly rated mini-series, Chernobyl, was filmed in Lithuania and some of the scenes were shot at Ignalina Power Plant because of its close resemblance to the one at Chernobyl.

 I appreciate the EU has inherited this reactor and there is certainly no way Lithuania can bear the brunt of this financial burden on its own (and why should it – hello Russia!) but, by anyone’s standards, this is an obscene amount of money and, what’s more, the dismantling of the plant isn’t going according to plan.
 Personally, I was anti Brexit but I can see why those who actually knew what they were talking about (as opposed to the masses who predominantly wanted out based on immigration concerns) voted to leave when you see figures like this being bandied around.
 There is even talk of constructing a new nuclear power station on the same site but, for the time being, INPP remains in a state of limbo.